Why Wind Power is The #1 Alternative Energy

 Wind.
 It's clean (wind power generates absolutely no greenhouse gases).
 It's renewable.
 And it involves no production decline curve.
 Hence, 30 years from now we won't be worrying about "Peak Wind" theories coming to fruition.

-It also can't be horded by power hungry cartels.
 In fact, enough of it exists to satisfy global demand seven times over, according to a Stanford University study.
 North Dakota alone has enough of it to meet 25% of U.S. demand.

 But perhaps most importantly, it's finally coming of age.
 Just consider: